BDNF

 - Short term

-- Potentiation of synaptic excitatory transmission by the depolarization of postsynaptic neurons
+- Potentiation of synaptic excitation transmission through the depolarization of postsynaptic nerve cells

 - Facilitates the release of presynaptic neurotransmitters